dacaug2025g19/BarterBrains/README.md

 # -BarterBrains

-//Short abstract about the project
+Short abstract about the project
 Developed a microservice-based full-stack application that enables users to exchange skills through scheduled learning sessions using a point-based barter system.
 The system was divided into three services: User & Skill Management and Session & Booking Management implemented in Advanced Java (Spring Boot), and a Points & Transaction service developed using ASP.NET Core (.NET).
 Designed RESTful APIs with layered architecture and JPA/Hibernate for database interaction.
 Built a modular React frontend with Redux Toolkit for centralized state management and seamless frontend-backend communication using Axios.
 Implemented session scheduling, booking workflows, role-based access, and transaction tracking, following scalable and maintainable software design principles.